 Usually, when a solicitor is instructed to act for you in the purchase of a property, they carry out legal work which we require too.
-For this reason, The Cambridge works with a panel of solicitors from across East Anglia and other parts of England who we’ve approved to act on your behalf.
+For this reason, The Cambridge works with an Approved Solicitor Panel from across East Anglia and other parts of England who we’ve approved to act on your behalf.
 If you choose to appoint a firm that’s not on our panel, the Society will require its own partner solicitor to act on its behalf.
 You’ll be responsible for the Society’s legal fees in addition to your own.
 Don’t worry – your Mortgage Adviser can easily help you find a suitable panel solicitor.

 Interest Only Mortgage